-These piano-style devices can be plugged directly into your PC or laptop via USB – or, in some cases, operate wirelessly over Bluetooth – and enable you to play and record with your DAW's software instruments and any VST synth plugins you might have installed.
+These piano-style devices can be plugged directly into your PC or laptop via USB – or, in some cases, even operate wirelessly over Bluetooth – and enable you to play and record with your DAW's software instruments and any VST synth plugins you might have installed.

 - On a budget?
 These are the best cheap MIDI keyboards